The Role of the Local Governing Body

 Screenshot 20230830 163958 Gallery

-Julie Westbury, Local Parent Governor
+Julie Westbury, Parent Governor

 Hi everyone, people may recognise my face around Ollerton as I’ve worked at Maun Infants and Nursery School for 22 years!
 The Dukeries Academy has always had a special place in my heart as I attended here myself as a student (all those years ago) and my daughter currently attends, with the intention for my son to join the academy next year.
 Through my role as a parent governor, I want to help ensure that the present and future students receive the most out of their education and experience at the academy.
 The skills and knowledge gained through my professional role will be used to undertake this to my best ability and additionally to make links and suggestions to better represent the pupils and parents.